m8pple/arch2-2019-cw/readme.md

 Your Simulator will be a single executable, and has the following behaviour:

-- *Binary* : the Binary location is passed as a command-line parameter, and should be the path of a binary file containing MIPS-1 little-endian instructions.
+- *Binary* : the Binary location is passed as a command-line parameter, and should be the path of a binary file containing MIPS-1 big-endian instructions.
   These instructions should be loaded into a fixed region of "RAM" with a known address, then execution should start at the first address in this region.